Evaluate your strengths, weaknesses, opportunities and threats

 - Manufacturing: Facilities, economies of scale, capacity, workforce availability and skills, on-time delivery, technical manufacturing skill.

 - Finances: Availability of capital, profitability, financial stability.

 - Organization: Employee dedication, flexibility and responsiveness.

-You will find some comparative industry standards through our Benchmarking section.
+You will find some comparative industry standards through our Managing and growing section.
 Since it can be difficult to be objective when evaluating your own strengths and weaknesses, soliciting the views of your employees, customers and suppliers can help.

 Identify opportunities and threats